Iterative Alignment Flows: RELATED WORK

-where the distance $\dist_{\textnormal{adv}}$ \eqref{eqn:cycle-adv-terms} approximates the distance between distributions via adversarial learning (i.e., minimax learning) and approximates the pushforward constraint; the cycle consistency term \eqref{eqn:cycle-consistency-terms} can be seen as a relaxation of an invertibility constraint; and the ``identity'' regularization \eqref{eqn:cycle-identity-terms} can be seen as a transportation cost term with $c(x,y) = \|x-y\|_1$.
-Thus, CycleGAN is approximately solving the Monge problem.
-StarGAN \citep{choi2018stargan} generalizes CycleGAN to more than two domains.
+where the distance $\dist_{\textnormal{adv}}$ approximates the distance between distributions via adversarial learning (i.e., minimax learning) and the cycle consistency terms (after $\lambda$) can be seen as a relaxation of an invertibility constraint.
+StarGAN \citep{choi2018stargan} generalize CycleGAN to more than two domains.
 However, these approaches cannot guarantee invertibility and require expensive and challenging adversarial learning \citep{lucic2018gans,kurach2019the}.

 \paragraph{Flow Methods} AlignFlow \citep{grover2020alignflow} extends CycleGAN by using invertible models so that the cycle consistency constraint is satisfied by construction: